 The Zócalo home page before and after

 As part of the redesign I suggested adding spot illustrations to the site to bring little islands of space and beauty into the regular grid of articles.
 Happily, Gregory liked the idea, and now Zócalo has an Illustration Editor, and that editor would be me.
 I’m excited to introduce great new illustrators to the Zócalo audience.

 As I kept working with the Zócalo logotype, I (predictably) became tempted to expand the Zócalo logotype into a full alphabet.
 And predictably, I acted on that temptation at the earliest opportunity.
 Please say hello to Zócalo Gothic:

 Another major application of the new identity is in the step-and-repeat banners used as backdrops for events.
-As more of them are used, I’ll post photos here.
-For now, please enjoy these mockups:
+Here are the first few that have already been produced:

 And if you’re looking for a craft project, we’d really like to build this: